 Domestic material consumption (DMC) refers to the amount of materials directly used in an economy, which refers to the apparent consumption of materials.
 DMC is computed as DEU minus exports plus imports.

-Domestic material input (DMI) is computed as DEU plus imports.
+Direct material input (DMI) is computed as DEU plus imports.